Filippo-Dembech/Projecthor/readme.md

 1. Save the project setup
 2. Load it whenever you want with a single command

-> Projector takes care of all the commands required to set your projects up and running for development.
+Projector runs for you all the commands required to set your projects up and running.

 ## Install